Hi I am Nicki, I am a wanderlusting garden loving creative.

 We recently just purchased a renovators delight with an average size backyard (but we've been long time renters so we get it)

 Gardening for the time poor

-Firstly, between my freelance work, having a crazy toddler, and a newborn, I am extremely time poor... yes I know, aren't we all?
+Firstly, between my freelance work, two kids under 3 at home, I am extremely time poor... yes I know, aren't we all?
 I don't get a lot of time to get out in the garden so what we create in the garden needs to be low maintenance.

 Low budget food gardens